 Tara Home has made continuous improvements to the Tara Home cabin over years, including the addition of an enlarged and handicap-accessible bathroom, a new redwood deck and elaborate front staircase, and a paved handicap-accessible rear driveway and path to the front door.
 Many of these improvements were made possible by generous donations from families of our Tara Home guests.

-Since its inception, Tara Home has been served by three Directors: Lennie Kronisch (2003-2005, and 2010-2011), Karen Schembs (2005-2009), and Nicole MacArgel (2011-2013).
+Since its inception, Tara Home has been served by Directors: Lennie Kronisch (2003-2005, and 2010-2011), Karen Schembs (2005-2009), Nicole MacArgel (2011-2013), and Alicia Kennedy (2014-present).
 Originally a grass-roots project under the umbrella of LMB; in 2013, Tara Home became an independent non-profit religious organization 501(c)(3), and a probationary study group of FPMT.
+(FPMT study groups are groups which are using this status as a probationary period before a group becomes a legal entity and a full FPMT center.
+FPMT Study Groups are not yet affiliated with the FPMT, and therefore do not have the same responsibilities as a center, financially or administratively.
+FPMT Study Groups are required to work towards becoming an FPMT center within a period of two years.)
 In 2014, volunteer Jackie Young, assisted the core founding members by preparing Tara Home’s first Strategic Business Plan to respond to the increasing complexity of Tara Home’s new structure.
-In February 2015, Alicia Kennedy, RN, became Tara Home’s newest Director.
+In 2014, Alicia Kennedy, RN, became Tara Home’s newest Director.
 Tara Home is overjoyed by Alicia’s acceptance of this position; and fortunate given her depth of clinical experience, and passion for patient advocacy and high quality, responsive, and individualized care.